rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Reabsorption.md

 **Reabsorption** takes place at the <span style="color: skyblue">kidney tubule</span>.
-Useful substances are actively absorbed into the blood, while water and urea are absorbed passively into blood.
+Useful substances are actively absorbed into the blood via capillaries, while water and urea are absorbed passively into blood.

 | Substance | % reabsorbed | Mechanism |
 | :--: | :--: | :--: |